Astroua/TurbuStat/README.md

 *   sensitive to differences in physical scale
 *   independent of noise levels in the data

 Not all of the metrics satisfy the idealized properties.
-A full description of all statistics in this package will be shown in Koch et al. (in prep).
+A full description of all statistics in this package will be shown in Koch et al. (submitted).
+The paper results can be reproduced using the scripts in [AstroStat_Results](https://github.com/Astroua/AstroStat_Results).

 Installing
 ----------